Kapil82lodhi/Kapil82lodhi/README.md

-- 👋 Hi, I’m Kapi lodhi
+- 👋 Hi, I’m Kapil lodhi
-- 👀 I’m interested in
+- 👀 I’m interested in technology and pasinates me Technolocy
-- 🌱 I’m currently learning java
+- 🌱 Presently I'm learning java
-- 💞️ I’m looking to collaborate on java project
+- 💞️ I’have very good knowledge about frontend development like Html , CSS and javascript
 - 📫 How to reach me this is my mail lodhikapil557@gmail.com

 <!---